Once Upon a Mattress (film): Plot

-Walking the halls in the castle, Winnifred finds Larkin and frees her from the cell, advising her to make up with Harry after their fight.
-Larkin finds Harry and apologizes only to hear that Harry has decided to help Winnifred cheat, the two of them fantasizing about going to Normandy after they're married.
+Walking the halls in the castle, Winnifred finds Larken and frees her from the cell, advising her to make up with Harry after their fight.
+Larken finds Harry and apologizes only to hear that Harry has decided to help Winnifred cheat, the two of them fantasizing about going to Normandy after they're married.
 At the same time, the Wizard gives Aggravain the smallest pea in the kingdom and they go to place it, gloating about Winnifred's imminent failure.
-Unbeknownst to them, Sextimus has been listening secretly to their conversation and proceeds to explain the plan to the Jester, Harry and Larkin.
+Unbeknownst to them, Sextimus has been listening secretly to their conversation and proceeds to explain the plan to the Jester, Harry and Larken.

 In her room, Aggravain dreams about ruling the kingdom for the rest of her life and goes to place the pea under the bottom mattress.
 Winnifred enters the tower where she is given opium to drink, and a 'nightingale from Samarkand' (but actually the Wizard in a costume) to sing a lullaby to help her sleep.
 While sleepy at first, upon climbing into bed she is kept awake by an unknown lump.
 She sends the Wizard out of the room and rips open the mattress to no avail.
 Exhausted from trying to find the source of the pain, she begins to count sheep.

 The next morning, Aggravain informs Dauntless of the real test and how Winnifred is sure to have failed.
 However, Winnifred enters counting sheep in the thousands and reveals to the court that she never closed her eyes.
 Dauntless tells her that she passed but Aggravain quickly tries to come up with excuses to prevent him from marrying.
 Dauntless finally stands up to his mother and tells her to shut up, rendering her silent while Sextimus recovers his power of speech.
 The Jester realizes that the curse had been about Aggravain all along, and that Sextimus can now speak and rule once again.
-Larkin and Harry embrace and go off to be wed but reveal to the court that Winnifred wasn't actually hurt by a pea as the Jester pulls various medieval weapons from between the mattresses.
+Larken and Harry embrace and go off to be wed but reveal to the court that Winnifred wasn't actually hurt by a pea as the Jester pulls various medieval weapons from between the mattresses.
 Dauntless brings Winnifred back to the tower to let her sleep again, but she still feels a slight pain, revealing that she could have felt the pea even if the others hadn't cheated.
-Dauntless removes the pea, and she sleeps soundly as he watches on.
+Dauntless removes the pea, and she sleeps soundly as he watches on, and they all lived happily ever after.